Robert Whitaker (author): Anatomy of an Epidemic

+Psychiatry Under the Influence

+In 2015 Whitaker co-authored another book about the psychiatric research and medications.
+The book is critical of the drug industry influence on the field of psychiatry.

 Awards and honors

 Articles that Whitaker co-wrote won the 1998 George Polk Award for Medical Writing and the 1998 National Association of Science Writers’ Science in Society Journalism Award for best magazine article.

 A 1998 Boston Globe article series he co-wrote on psychiatric research was a finalist for the 1999 Pulitzer Prize for Public Service.